GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 12. Incentives and Strategy

-Could Enterprises game the system by mis-bidding the torq_gamble or manipulating timelines?
+Could Enterprises game the system by mis-bidding the torq_gamble or manipulating timelines when they make their bid for a Bonded Robotic Labor Agreement (BRLA) with BidNet?
 Yes.
 But the system is self-correcting:

 - **Under-bidding** → not enough RoboTorq in circulation → liquidity dries up → business left with extra stock and losses.
 - **Over-bidding** → visible in BidNet’s market analytics → future BRLA terms tighten → go back to human labor or agree to stricter terms.